 FreeCycle - Thousands of children and adults take to London's streets by bike

-London Cycling Campaign had a great day at the 5th Prudential RideLondon Freecycle with our amazing volunteers taking 35 group rides from all over the capital into the closed road route.
+London Cycling Campaign had a great day at the 5th Prudential RideLondon Freecycle (it was also the 10th anniversary of the LCC inspired ride) with our amazing volunteers taking 35 group rides from all over the capital into the closed road route.
 It’s a fantastic day where families can enjoy riding through central London without the worry of mixing with motor traffic.

 LCC were on hand in Green Park and Leadenhall Market providing cycle advice and badge making for kids.
 Plus helping out with the marshalling of riders at Waterloo Bridge to keep them safe when returning back into live motor traffic.